The Master of Science (Research) degree involves taught papers and a research component.

 The degree may be awarded with or without honours.
 To be eligible for honours, you must complete the requirements of the degree and submit you thesis in not more than two years of full-time study.

-The MSc degree in statistics requires two years of study beyond a BSc degree in statistics.
+The MSc (Research) degree in statistics requires two years of study beyond a BSc degree in statistics.
 Students need 240 points at 500 level, including a dissertation which is normally equivalent to 60 points or a thesis worth 90 or 120 points.
 This dissertation/thesis is typically applied research carried out under the direction of a staff member.
-The MSc puts you in a strong position to pursue a statistical career at a more advanced level.
+The MSc (Research) degree puts you in a strong position to pursue a statistical career at a more advanced level.

-To enrol for an MSc programme, you need to fill in a standard University of Waikato enrolment form.
+To enrol for a MSc (Research) programme, you need to fill in a standard University of Waikato enrolment form.
 If you are currently a student at the University of Waikato, a personalised, pre-printed re-enrolment form will be supplied for you, complete with the necessary details of your academic record.
 You can collect this from the School of Computing and Mathematical Sciences office during October; if you are registered in another School, ask about your form at your own School office.

 If you are not a University of Waikato student, you will need a combined application and enrolment form.
-Any of the departments within the School of Computing and Mathematical Sciences can provide this form, or you may request one from the Enrolment Office.
+Any of the departments within the Faculty of Computing and Mathematical Sciences can provide this form, or you may request one from the Enrolment Office.
 If you need any help in filling in the required information on your prior education and experience, or are not sure what documentation you need to supply with the form, please contact the Student Information Centre.

-It is helpful if you can discuss the choice of your actual programme of study -that is, the courses you are going to take and the area in which you plan to write a thesis-with the chairperson or graduate advisor (the Director of Graduate Studies in the Computer Science Department), and with the Dean of the School of Computing and Mathematical Sciences.
-We will go over your entire proposed graduate programme with you, not just the courses you plan to take in the first year.
+It is helpful if you can discuss the choice of your actual programme of study -that is, the courses you are going to take and the area in which you plan to write a thesis-with the chairperson or graduate advisor (the Director of Graduate Studies in the Computer Science Department), and with the Dean of the Faculty of Computing and Mathematical Sciences.
+We will go over your entire proposed graduate programme with you, not just the papers you plan to take in the first year.
 The outcome of the discussion will be recorded on a programme form, which is different from the University enrolment form.
 If you cannot come to the University in person, we can discuss your proposed programme by email or on the telephone.

 The formal deadline for applications is the beginning of December, however, we can admit suitable applicants right up to the beginning of the university year, early in March.
 The University can impose penalties for late enrolment so you will have to discuss your situation with the Enrolment Office if we receive your application after 1 December.